Propane Vehicle Emissions

 Increasingly stringent emissions regulations have led to the development of improved emissions control systems in conventional light- and heavy-duty vehicles.
 These systems effectively control the levels of air pollutants emitted from the vehicle as a result of the combustion of gasoline or diesel fuel.
 Consequently, emissions from propane vehicles are comparable to those of gasoline and diesel vehicles with modern emissions controls.

 Propane is frequently used to replace gasoline in smaller applications, such as forklifts and commercial lawn equipment.
-Because propane is a low-carbon, clean-burning fuel, a switch to propane in these applications can result in substantial reductions of hydrocarbon, carbon monoxide, oxides of nitrogen, and greenhouse gas emissions.
-In addition, propane is nontoxic, so it isn't harmful to soil or water.
+Because propane is a low-carbon fuel, a switch to propane in these applications can result in substantial reductions of hydrocarbon, carbon monoxide, oxides of nitrogen, and greenhouse gas emissions.

 Life Cycle Emissions